Mike Tyson appears to punch airline passenger, video shows - NewsBreak

 Mike Tyson appears to punch airline passenger, video shows

 TMZ reports that Tyson began hitting the man seated behind him on a flight scheduled to leave for Florida when the passenger began to bother him.
-The man was intoxicated, according to media reports.
+The man was intoxicated, according to media reports.‘Extensive damage’ reported at Topeka house fire

 KRON4 has reached out to San Francisco International Airport and the San Francisco Police Department, which is in charge of law enforcement at the airport, but has not heard back.